TheRenegadeCoder/sample-programs/archive/s/solisp/README.md

 ## Testing

+The following list shares details about how we name all Sample Programs in Solisp:

+- Extension: .solisp
+- Naming Convention: hyphen

+For example, the "Hello World" sample would be named this:

+- hello-world.solisp

-The following list shares details about what we're using to test all Sample Programs in Solisp.
+The following list shares details about what we're using to test all Sample Programs in Solisp:

 - Docker Image: rzuckerm/solisp
 - Docker Tag: 1.1.0-2